plone/training/behaviors_2.rst

 .. only:: not presentation

     This is a lot of code.
 The IVotableLayer we will need later for viewlets and browser views.
-Lets add it right here.
+Let's add it right here.
     The IVotable interface is the simple marker interface.
 It will only be used to bind browser views and viewlets to content types that provide our behavior, so no code needed.

     The IVoting class is more complex, as you can see.
 While IVoting is just an interface, we use :samp:`plone.supermodel.model.Schema` for advanced dexterity features.